tomexiskandar/bintang/README.rst

    3 {'id': 4, 'name': 'Maria', 'age': None, 'address': None, 'hobby': 'Digging'}
    4 {'id': 5, 'name': 'Bing', 'age': None, 'address': None, 'hobby': 'Digging'}

-You should notice that all column names now have been normalised for each row, even though all records have not used all column names during insertion.
+You should notice that all columns now have been normalised for each row, even though all records have not used all column names during insertion.\
+When the 1st record (idx 0) is inserted, four columns created. id, name, age and address.
+When insert 4th record is inserted (idx 3), a hobby column added.

 Inspect Person table column list.
-You can also use function table.get_columns() to list all column names.
+You can also use function table.get_columns() to list all columns.

 .. code-block:: console